lemotdesign/one-click-hugo-cms/site/content/about/_index.md

       and learn more about coffee farming on our blog.
     imageUrl: /img/about-reinvest-profits.jpg
 about:
-  - heading: What makes Conquer Termites great?
-    text: >-
-      Great Google Reviews and testimonials – customers like us!

-      Insured to the maximum amount – $10,000,000, for Public Liability

-      Commitment to excellence – always strive to deliver “best practice”

-      Strong emphasis on in-house training to ensure all technicians have the practical knowledge to problem solve all situations

-      All our technicians are equipped with the full array of detection devices such as thermal imaging cameras, moisture meters and termitrac detection devices. detection devices we use info

-      We have developed our own digital reporting system that goes beyond industry standards to deliver you understandable outcomes.
-    imageUrl: img/conquer-team-lawn-bowls.jpg
   - text: >-
       At Conquer Termites, we're not just a pest control company; we're your local guardians against termites and pests.
 Our commitment to safeguarding